-Members of the Iceland central bank’s policy board discussed increasing the benchmark interest rate by 25 basis points at an Oct.
-2 meeting, according to minutes published today.
+Members of the Iceland central bank’s policy board discussed increasing the benchmark interest rate by 25 basis points at a March 19 meeting, according to minutes published today.

-Three out of five committee members “supported the central bank governor’s proposal,” according to the minutes.
-The other two argued for raising rates by 0.25 percentage point.
+Four out of five committee members “voted in favor of the Governor’s proposal,” according to the statement.
+One member argued for raising rates by 0.25 percentage points.

 To contact the editor responsible for this story: Jonas Bergman at email@example.com